21 Proven Facts About Women that Might Surprise You

 3. Women Excel at Multitasking

-Research has shown that women’s brains have stronger connections between the two hemispheres, which allows them to have a higher capacity for managing different tasks simultaneously, making them great multitaskers.
-(Psychology Today)
+Research has shown that women’s brains have stronger connections between the two hemispheres, which allows them to have a higher capacity for managing different tasks simultaneously, making them great multitaskers (Psychology Today).

 4. Women Show Greater Emotional Resilience

+It’s no surprise that women are naturally more emotional, but the meaning of this is often misconstrued.
 While women do generally experience more emotions, they also express them more freely, which teaches them to become better at handling emotional stress and adapting positively to challenges.

-Studies show women recover from setbacks more effectively, helping them navigate personal and professional obstacles with strength and resilience.
-(Frontiers in Psychology)
+Studies show women recover from setbacks more effectively, helping them navigate personal and professional obstacles with strength and resilience (Frontiers in Psychology).

-Women’s Economic Impact
+Facts about Women’s Economic Impact

 5. Women Drive Economic Growth

-When more women work, economies grow and benefit entire communities and societies.
-Women’s economic empowerment increases economic diversification and income equality, contributing to shared prosperity.
-(UN Women) This shows that women’s empowerment is not just a matter of fairness; it’s a powerful economic strategy that leads to a more resilient and prosperous economy.
+This shows that women’s empowerment is not just a matter of fairness; it’s a powerful economic strategy that leads to a more resilient and prosperous economy.

 6. Closing the Gender Pay Gap Benefits Everyone

-Research shows that if women earned the same as men, global economies would grow by up to 26%.
-These facts about women show that the gender pay gap is an even bigger and more impactful issue than it initially seems.
-(OECD)
+These facts about women show that the gender pay gap is an even bigger and more impactful issue than it initially seems (OECD).

 7. Women Control a Significant Share of Global Wealth

-Women now control 40% of global wealth, but more importantly, they demonstrate a strong interest in sustainable investments, with 74% expressing a desire to increase the share of ESG (Environmental, Social, and Governance) investments in their portfolios.
-(EIB)
+Women now control 40% of global wealth, but more importantly, they demonstrate a strong interest in sustainable investments, with 74% expressing a desire to increase the share of ESG (Environmental, Social, and Governance) investments in their portfolios (EIB).

 8. Women Are Highly Empathetic

-These traits contribute to their effective leadership and strong community-building skills, as empathetic leaders are better equipped to understand and address the needs of their teams and societies.
-(Frontiers)
+Research shows that women consistently score higher in empathy and compassion than men.
+These traits contribute to their effective leadership and strong community-building skills, as empathetic leaders are better equipped to understand and address the needs of their teams and societies (Frontiers).

 9. Women Lead in Emotional Intelligence

-Women tend to have higher emotional intelligence, allowing them to understand and manage their emotions effectively while recognizing and influencing the emotions of others.
-(National Library of Medicine)
+Women tend to have higher emotional intelligence, allowing them to understand and manage their emotions effectively while recognizing and influencing the emotions of others (National Library of Medicine).

 10. Women’s Humanitarian Efforts

 Data has shown that women are more involved in volunteerism, charity work, and global humanitarian efforts.
-Their empathy and drive to make a difference led them to take leadership roles in various social movements.
-(Sage Journals)
+Their empathy and drive to make a difference led them to take leadership roles in various social movements (Sage Journals).

-As of recent data, over 37% of UN humanitarian coordinators are women, a significant rise from 20% in 2010.
-CARE
+As of recent data, over 37% of UN humanitarian coordinators are women, a significant rise from 20% in 2010 (CARE).

-11. Women Have Strong Intuition
+11. Women Have Naturally Strong Intuition

 Some of women’s greatest strengths and most intriguing facts about women are related to their innate spiritual power.
-Women are naturally gifted with strong intuition and inner knowing, often referred to as “gut feeling.”.
+Women are naturally gifted with strong intuition and inner knowing, often referred to as “gut feeling.”

-Studies suggest that women’s heightened intuition comes from both evolutionary factors and their ability to process emotional cues more effectively.
+Research has shown that women’s heightened intuition comes from both evolutionary factors and their ability to process emotional cues more effectively.
 (Psychology Today)

 12. Women Are More Spiritually Aware

-Studies suggest that women tend to be more open to spiritual growth and often have a more holistic approach to life.
-(International Journal of Behavioral Development)
+Women are often found to be more spiritually aware, engaging in regular practices like meditation and mindfulness.
+Studies suggest that women tend to be more open to spiritual growth and often have a more holistic approach to life (International Journal of Behavioral Development).

 13. Women Are Keepers of Sacred Wisdom